Incline Dumbbell Shrug: How To Do and Muscles Worked

-Incline dumbbell shrug is a variation of trap dumbbell shrug exercises that strengthens the upper part of the trapezius and neck region and also helps to improve posture.
+The incline dumbbell shrug is one of the bestย variations of the dumbbell shrug,ย whichย strengthens the upper part of the trapeziusย and neck region and also helps to improve posture.

-Prone dumbbell shrug variation will shift emphasis to the upper traps as well as the upper portion of the middle traps.
-The fact that your chest is pressed on the bench will make it difficult to use momentum to drive the weight up.
+Prone dumbbell shrug variation will shift emphasis to the upper traps and the upper portion of the middle traps.
+The fact that your chest is pressed on the bench will make it challenging to use momentum to drive the weight up.

 (Note: This exercise is also known as Prone bench dumbbell shrug or Prone dumbbell shrug).